Dr. Finn Ole Nielsen

 From 2005-2010, he worked as a carpenter and craftsman at the Medieval Center of Bornholm, explaining to visitors medieval building technics as well as guiding historical tours at the center and other places in the island.
 In 2016, he completed his studies in archaeology at the University of Copenhagen, and from 2011 to 2017 he has been working on several excavations on Bornholm, alongside with his studies.
 In 2013, he took part in a two months excavation in Benin (West Africa) as a part of the crew directed by professor Klavs Randsborg.
 During 2014, he led the construction of a mini-museum about prehistory and archaeology of Benin at the UNESCO site, in the Royal Palaces of Abomey.

-Currently, he has been leading the development of the exhibitions for the new Bornholm Museum Center, a work that will continue until the opening of the new museum in 2021.
+Currently, he has been leading the development of the exhibitions for the new Bornholm Museum Center, a work that will continue until the opening of the new museum.

 MSc.
 Anders Pihl